zulip/swift-zulip-api/CONTRIBUTING.md

 Also, make sure that you follow good committing practices.

+ - The title should be 50 characters or less.
+ - The title should end in a period.
+ - Wrap the body at 72 characters.
+ - Commits should be in the *imperative tense* (`Fix bug.` instead of `Fixed bug.`).

 ### Swift

 Your Swift code should follow a few basic rules: